Skip to main content

 Method 2 - Without the SDK

-2. Use your webhook_secret to hash the request body with HMAC SHA-256 (be sure to use the raw body, before any JSON parsing)
+2. Construct the signed content by concatenating the id, timestamp, and raw body, separated by periods: ${id}.${timestamp}.${body} (be sure to use the raw body, before any JSON parsing)

 Example: